- What about cookies set on websites that we link to?

 Although the GDPR gives the ICO enhanced powers, the enforcement regime for PECR remains that which was in effect under the 1998 Data Protection Act – except where personal data is processed.

-More guidance on the circumstances in which the Information Commissioner will use enforcement powers, including what is considered a ‘serious infringement’, can be found in the ICO's civil monetary penalties guidance.
+More guidance on the circumstances in which the Information Commissioner will use enforcement powers, including what is considered a ‘serious infringement’, can be found in the ICO's Regulatory Action Policy and associated guidance.

 The Regulatory Action Policy makes clear that any formal action must be a proportionate response to the issue it seeks to address and that monetary penalties will be reserved for the most serious infringements of PECR.